tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Assuming ECH records retrieved from DNS are authenticated, e.g., via DNSSEC or fetched from a trusted Recursive Resolver, spoofing a server operating in Split Mode is not possible.
-See {{cleartext-dns}} for more details regarding cleartext DNS.
+See {{plaintext-dns}} for more details regarding plaintext DNS.

 Authenticating the ECHConfigs structure naturally authenticates the included